 Heads Up Football ensures that every coach is thoroughly trained in fundamental aspects of football safety, injury prevention and injury recognition.

 That’s why one of the key features of the program is Coach Certification — using the only nationally accredited courses in the sport with content created by football experts and health professionals.
-It is available for middle school and high school coaches through NFHSLearn.com and for youth coaches at usafootball.com/development-training/certification.
-As an added benefit, coaches with valid USA Football certification are eligible for coaching insurance benefits.
+It is available for middle school and high school coaches through NFHSLearn.com and for youth coaches at usafootball.com/certification.
+As an added benefit, coaches with valid USA Football certification are eligible for coaching insurance up to $1 million.

 Education is the first step in concussion awareness and player protection.

-Targeted instruction puts the emphasis on prevention, recognition, and basic treatment of athletes with best practices for head and hydration safety at all levels.
+Targeted instruction puts the emphasis on prevention, recognition and basic treatment of athletes with best practices for heat and hydration safety at all levels.

 Equipment that doesn’t fit or isn’t worn right can increase the risk of injury.
 That’s why every coach gets guidance in how to properly fit helmets and shoulder pads.